uc-vision/synthetic-trees/README.md

 # synthetic-trees

 ## Description
-This repository contains a library to open, visualize, process and evaluate tree point cloud skeletonization.
+This repository contains a library to open, visualize, process and evaluate tree point cloud skeletonization on our dataset.
 We provide a multi-species synthetic dataset with ground truth skeletons.
 To understand how the data was created, aswell as the evaluation metrics used - please refer to our paper:

 ```